xpavlic4/book-extracts/sports/golf/mental-game/Fred Gonzalez/The Art of Mental Training/README.md

+# The Art of Mental Training

+Whatever is going on inside your head has everything to do with how well you end up performing.

+No matter what your game is, or what the challenge is, the difference between great performances and average performances is mostly mental.

+## On Attitude

+Good attitue, a positive attitude creates optimism, positive energy.
+Working on keeping a positive attitude is what will help you work through bad patch.
+A positive attitude helps create the opportunity for a great comeback or for a greate performance.
+A positive attitude never works against you.
+But a negative attitude will always find a way to work against you.

+Never beat yourself up after a loss - there is always something positive to be gained, something to be learned, even from a negative situation.

+Mental control starts with a decision.

+The Champion understands that a bad attitude can cost him everything.
+It affects not only how you feel, but also how you perform.

+## Gaining the Mental Edge

+One must consistently practice mental skills and pre-game routines in order to tap one's full potential.

+# Learning to fly

+Don't rush when the pressure is on - smooth is fast.
+Breath, pause, and learn to gather yourself.
+But never, ever, allow yourself to rush your game.
+Stay task-focused.
+Interrupt negative self-talk and images the moment they arise, shut them down on the spot.
+Replace them with positive self-talk and positive images.
+Concentrate on showing your brain exactly what it is that you want to achieve, never dwell on what you do not want to happen.

 # On Goals
 When an athlete complains of lacking motivation, you can be sure that it's almost always caused by goals that fail to inspire him to action.
 Goals serve to keep you on target.